Technology Advisory Committee

 The TAC typically meets twice each month leading up to the recommendations.
 All meetings will be held from 5:30 - 7:30 p.m.
 There may be a minimal amount of outside reading in order to prepare for several of the meetings.

-The TAC will include community members, staff, parents, administrators and students representing all regions of Northshore School District boundaries.
-Task force members will be selected from those who apply based on achieving representation of the diversity in our community and a wide range of experiences, perspectives and geographic locations, as well as those who can commit to attending all meetings.
+TAC membership includes community members, staff, parents, guardians, administrators and students representing all regions of Northshore School District boundaries.
+Committee members will be selected from those who apply based on achieving representation of the diversity in our community; a wide range of experience, perspective and geographic locations, as well as a commitment to attend all meetings.

 Residence within Northshore School District is a requirement.
 Please note that personal expertise in using technology or working in a technology field is not a requirement.
 An interest in how technology can contribute to the learning environment for students and aid in the district’s mission would be beneficial.
 Additional backgrounds and experience that are helpful for the TAC include, but are not limited to:

 - Willingness to contribute positively to discussions and recommendations